MYLAN 457 (Lorazepam 1 mg)

 Pill imprint MYLAN 457 has been identified as Lorazepam 1 mg.

-Lorazepam is used in the treatment of anxiety; insomnia; panic disorder; cervical dystonia; sedation (and more), and belongs to the drug classes benzodiazepine anticonvulsants, benzodiazepines, miscellaneous antiemetics.
+Lorazepam is used in the treatment of anxiety; insomnia; cervical dystonia; panic disorder; icu agitation (and more), and belongs to the drug classes benzodiazepine anticonvulsants, benzodiazepines, miscellaneous antiemetics.
 There is positive evidence of human fetal risk during pregnancy.
-Lorazepam 1 mg has a low potential for abuse relative to the drugs in schedule 3.
-The drug has a currently accepted medical use in treatment in the United States.
-Abuse of the drug may lead to limited physical dependence or psychological dependence relative to the drugs in schedule 3.
+Lorazepam 1 mg is classified as a Schedule 4 controlled substance under the Controlled Substance Act (CSA).

 - 1 mg